isabellainglis/isabellainglis/README.md

 #### 🚀 About Me

-- Passionate about learning and self-development: currently learning Typescript, German and piano.
+- Passionate about learning and self-development: currently learning Typescript.
 - An expert in all things customer success!
 - Reach me here: issy-inglis@hotmail.co.uk or on [LinkedIn](https://www.linkedin.com/in/isabellainglis)